Country Hills Dentistry offers answers to the most frequently asked questions about Invisalign we hear from Kitchener patients.

 - How long does Invisalign treatment take?

 Factors that may impact the duration of your treatment include the misalignment of your teeth or jaw, the shape of your bite, and the amount of movement required to correct the problem.

-As you work with your dentist to design your new smile, he or she will determine the duration treatment required.
+As you work with your dentist to design your new smile, he or she will determine the duration of treatment required.
 More complex cases may require more time.

-Invisalign aligners are manufactured with USP Class VI medical-grade, high molecular weight, polyurethane resins, and are BPA free.
+Invisalign aligners are manufactured with USP Class VI medical-grade, high molecular weight, polyurethane resins, and are BPA-free.

 During these appointments, your dentist will take the opportunity to review your progress and general oral health, answer your questions, and make adjustments to your treatment as required.

 - What are the primary features of Invisalign?